Special Monthly Compensation (SMC)

 - The veteran has dependents like a spouse and children.

-VA Aid and Attendance eligibility:
+VA Aid and Attendance eligibility

 - They need another person to help them perform daily activities, like bathing, feeding, and dressing; or